Meditation is Easy - Blog

 Fortunately I have got an opportunity to review a wonderful book on Self Development.
 This book is Personal Development for Smart People written by Steve Pavlina who owns the Internet’s most popular self-help blog’ Steve Pavlina.Com‘.
 I have not yet finished the book but whatever I have read till now has impressed me deeply.
 This book is filled with golden nuggets of wisdoms.
 In one of my subsequent posts, I’ll post a detailed review of the book.

-However, just for your taste, here is a small excerpt from the book which tells us how to give priorities to our tasks, projects and actions in the most efficient way possible.
+However, just for your interest, here is a small excerpt from the book which tells us how to give priorities to our tasks, projects and actions in the most efficient way possible.

 Triage